-Sunday Drop Off:
+Sunday Drop-Off

-- 1. You will be greeted on the road as you enter by staff and given a temporary name tag with unit and cabin name, and luggage tags. - 2.
-Park and then attach luggage tags to your camper's luggage. - 3.
-Drop off luggage on the tarp by unit signs.
-Each unit has an assigned color. - 4.
-Then check in by the white tents. - Tent 1: Covid home test photo check - o Tent 2: Healthcare- Drop off medications or talk with the nurse. - o Tent 3: Camp Store add money to your camper's account.

-Take your child to the Unit Counselors

-o Families will say goodbye in the parking lot and campers will go to their units all together with their counselors.
+- 1. As you enter, you will be greeted on the road by staff and given a temporary name tag with unit and cabin name, and colorful luggage tags. - 2.
+Park, - 3.
+Attach luggage tags to your camper's luggage.
+Have camper put on nametag. - 4.
+Drop off luggage on the tarps by unit signs.
+Each unit has an assigned color (see color key below) - 5.
+Check in by the white tents. - Tent 1: Healthcare- Drop off medications or talk with the nurse. - Tent 2: Camp Store Add money to your camper's account. - 6.
+Take your child to the Unit Counselors - Families will say goodbye in the parking lot and campers will go to their units all together with their counselors.
+Counselors will be wearing the same type of nametag with matching color.